-Since the 17th century and now by Mexican law, all tequila comes from a certain area known as Tequila, within the state of Jalisco.
-In this dry, volcanic soil of the Sierra Madre foothills, you can find the home of Tequila's largest producers.
+Since the 17th century, and now by Mexican law, all tequila comes from a certain area known as Tequila within the state of Jalisco.
+In this dry, volcanic soil of the Sierra Madre foothills, you can find the home of tequila's largest producers.

-Tequila is produced from the heart of one species of agave plant, the Agave tequilana Weber, or the blue variety.
+Tequila is produced from the heart of one species of agave plant, the Agave tequilana weber, or the blue variety.
 This heart is known as the piña, and it usually weighs between 80 and 150 pounds.
 The piña is steamed and shredded until the aguamiel (juice) runs off.
 This juice is then mixed with cane sugar and yeast and fermented for two to three days.
-The fermented juice is double-distilled in traditional copper pot stills to 90 proof or higher.
+The fermented juice is double-distilled in traditional copper pot stills to 90 proof or higher (see Chapter 5 for details on proof).
 Tequila must contain a minimum of 51 percent distillate from the blue agave plant.